 For large gatherings, choose 3 meats, 3 cheeses, 2 fruits, and a variety of extras.
 You don't need everything listed.
 Choose your favorites.
 And only serve what is truly tasty.

-- charcuterie meats
+- charcuterie meats and dry-cured sausages

 - salami - Salted, thinly sliced, cured pork sausage.
 There are many different kinds of salami.
 Genoa, and soppressata are two of our favorites.
 Both are mild in flavor.